squigglesdev/VexLoader/GETTING_STARTED.md

 ## Plugin class

-VexLoader plugins are class-based, meaning that you will need to create a class for your plugin.
+VexLoader plugins are object-oriented, meaning that you will need to create a class for your plugin.
 The class name will be the same as the file name.
 For example, if you want to name your plugin `MyPlugin`, the class name will be `MyPlugin`.

 ```python
 class MyPlugin: